Papers

 Physical Regime Key CGC Features Primary Observable Signatures

-pA/dA Collisions Dilute–dense universality Suppressed correlations, RdAR_{dA}
+pA/dA Collisions Dilute–dense universality Suppressed correlations, AA5

 AA Collisions Glasma flux tubes, field anisotropy Ridge correlations, early pressure anisotropy

-The CGC framework is anchored on a hierarchy of theoretical constructs—classical stochastic color sources, nonlinear renormalization group evolution (JIMWLK), emergence of a saturation scale QsQ_s, universality of Wilson line correlators, and factorization of multi-particle production—all validated through robust comparison with high-energy experimental data.
+The CGC framework is anchored on a hierarchy of theoretical constructs—classical stochastic color sources, nonlinear renormalization group evolution (JIMWLK), emergence of a saturation scale AA6, universality of Wilson line correlators, and factorization of multi-particle production—all validated through robust comparison with high-energy experimental data.
 Observations of geometric scaling, multiplicity distributions, and collective phenomena link the universal small-x gluon dynamics to macroscopic observables in nuclear and particle collisions.
 The approach is foundational for the quantitative understanding of saturation physics, multi-particle correlations, and the early-time evolution of heavy-ion collisions.